douglassbarbosa/english-gpt-tips/README.md

 npm run dev
 ```

-| Visit http://localhost:3000 in your browser.
+| Visit http://localhost:3000 (3000 is a default port) in your browser.

 DouglasBarbosa @ 2025